nabijaczleweli/termimage/termimage.md

   &lt;<IMAGE>&gt;

-  Image to display, must end in a recognisable image format extension.
+  Image to display.

+  The format is guessed from the extension or magic.

   -s --size &lt;<size>&gt;